ibm-cloud-docs/cephaas/block_storage_volume_sds_delete.md

 ## Next steps
 {: #next-step-deleting-block-storage-volume-sds}

-When you refresh the Volumes page, the new volume appears at the beginning of the list of volumes.
-If the volume was created successfully, it shows a status of Available.
+When you refresh the Volumes page, the new volume appears at the beginning of the volumes list.
+If the volume was created successfully, it shows a status as `Available`.

 You can continue creating more volumes or manage existing volumes.